Cattal railway station

 Cattal is at the western end of a dual track section from Hammerton.
 Trains heading east towards York are timetabled to arrive first on the dual track section, in order to clear the single-track line heading west towards Harrogate.
 The level crossing here still has manually operated metal gates and a ground-level signal box.
 The station buildings are now privately owned.

-In 2022-2023 the most popular origin/destination station from Cattal was York with 24,076 journeys to/from York (37.4% of all journeys).
+In 2022–2023 the most popular origin/destination station from Cattal was York with 24,076 journeys to/from York (37.4% of all journeys).

 Facilities

-The station has a modest car park of 22 spaces and has a section of bike stands.
+The station does not have a car park, but cars may be parked along the road but the station has a section of bike stands.
 Apart from the signaller, the station is unstaffed and all tickets must be purchased using the platform ticket vending machine.
-Step-free access is available to both platforms, with digital information screens and a long-line P.A system for train running information provision.
+Step-free access is available to both platforms via the level crossing, with customer information screens and a long-line public address system for train running information.